danbev/learning-nodejs/README.md

 Node used Generate Your Projects (gyp) for which I was not familare with so there is a example project in [gyp](./gyp) to look into it.

+#### Compiling with a different version of libuv
+What I'd like to do is use my local fork of libuv instead of the one in the deps directory.
+I think the way to do this is to `make install` and then run configure with the following options:

+    $ ./configure --debug --shared-libuv --shared-libuv-includes=/usr/local/include

+The location of the library is `/usr/local/lib`, and `/usr/local/include` for the headers on my machine.

 ### Starting Node
 To start and stop at first line in a js program use: